IntelliTect/Coalesce/docs/pages/modeling/model-components/attributes/file.rst

 			//...

-	.. tip

 The :ref:`InternalUse` atribute can be used in conjunction with :csharp:`IntelliTect.Coalesce.DataAnnotations.File`.
 In the example below, Coalesce will store the uploaded filename and provide it again as the name of a file download, but the property itself won't actually get exposed on the DTOs via the API.

 	.. code-block:: c#